 The Master of Science in Applied Computing program is an interdisciplinary graduate program that offers five options:

 - Software Engineering and Computer Security: Builds a solid foundation in computer security, networks, databases and software project management, and provides the experience and ability to use current techniques and tools necessary for computing practice.

 - Business Intelligence: Provides the knowledge in financial products, business operations and accounting systems, and develops the ability to apply the skills in business applications of computing.

 - Computational Data Science: Develops the expertise in both statistics and software development, and prepares you for becoming productive professionals in the statistical data analysis field..

 - Industrial Computing: Builds the ability to apply the computing principles and develop software solutions to efficient industry project management and decision-making.

 Our M.S. in Applied Computing program offers most classes in the evening (6:00 pm - 8:45 pm) Monday through Thursday in order to provide an educational opportunity for students who are unable to attend daytime classes.
-It is tailored to serve both computing professionals working in business/industry sites who seek an advanced degree to improve their job skill, and the computer teachers/lab managers in the secondary schools, community colleges and technical schools.
+It is tailored to serve both computing professionals working in business/industry sites who seek an advanced degree to improve their job skill, and the computer teachers/lab managers in the secondary school, community colleges, and technical schools.

 The Master of Science in Applied Computing degree program consists of a minimum of 30 graduate hours which includes:

 - core requirements, which all the program candidates must take, consisting of 15 credit hours of Computer Science courses;

 - option requirements (must choose one of the specialization options listed above) which requires 12 to18 credit hours of classes specifically designed to support each of our five options;

 - six hours of elective courses which can be selected from any of the courses not required in the core or the chosen option.